Swampoodle (Washington, D.C.): History

+Swampoodle Grounds

-Swampoodle Grounds with a capacity of 6000, which was the home of the Washington Statesmen baseball club from 1886 to 1889.
+Swampoodle Grounds, a stadium with a capacity of approximately 6,000, was the home of the Washington Statesmen baseball team from 1886 to 1889.
 It was located on a block bounded by North Capitol Street NE and tracks (west); F Street NE (south); Delaware Avenue NE (east); and G Street NE (north).
 The McDowell and Sons plant, seen in the background of the ballpark photo behind right field, was listed in city directories as the corner of Massachusetts Avenue and North Capitol Street.

 The end of Swampoodle

 The demise of Swampoodle as a community and neighborhood began with the construction of Union Station in 1907.
 The plan involved the demolition of over 10 blocks of residential houses in the core of Swampoodle.
 Over 100 houses were demolished to make way for the massive station and the rail yard.
 Squares 714 through 720 were razed.
 As part of the plan, the remainder of Tiber Creek was covered up in a tunnel and the low-lying land in the area was filed in.
 The section of Delaware Avenue between Florida Avenue (Previously known as Boundary Road) and Massachusetts Avenue was buried under the railway tracks with the exception of a small section between L Street and M Street NE.

 This major project physically divided the neighborhood and led to many of the 1,600 former residents moving to other parts of the city.
 Rezoning led to increased heavy industry in the area, making it unattractive for residential use.

 The identity of Swampoodle died away and by the post-World War II period, even the name Swampoodle was largely forgotten.